tfiedor/tfiedor.github.io/_pages/about.md

 be alone with my thoughts).
 I like cooking (I imagine cooking is like OOP: there is a design pattern in every recipe).
 I like games (tabletops and role-playing games) with good story or interesting gameplay.
 Naturally, I like sea lions.

-Note: This personal website is still work in progress.
-Some information might be incomplete, some links might be missing.
-I truly apologize for any inconviences caused by this.

 In the rest of this site I present more details about myself: publications that I have coauthored, students that I have (co)supervised, as well as projects that I have (co)developed.